1985 Champs – The New Tradition

 Like Gray, Garstang got his start singing barbershop harmony as a legacy.
 “I was brought into the fold by my dad.
 He was a long time barbershopper and had joined the El Cajon chapter after we moved to San Diego.”

-That foursome first competed in the southern district novice contest in January 1977.
+That foursome first competed in the Far Western District Southern Division novice contest in January 1977.
 “We wanted to test the waters, and we won!” said Monks.
 Interestingly, Monks got his start in Barbershopping by working as a singing waiter at an ice cream parlor in the mid-1970’s.
 Among the guests was a member of the Barbershop Harmony Society.
 “He approached me and asked me if I wanted to sing in his quartet,” said Monks.
-Sadly, that quartet “never really materialized”, but even so he joined the San Diego chapter.
+Sadly, that quartet “never really materialized”, but even so, he joined the San Diego chapter.

 Incidentally, Dan Jordan competed in that same contest with the 4-Highers, placing 6th – right behind the Grand Tradition!